All Episodes

 It could have been literally anyone.

-And until we're gonna confront some of the problems that are leading to leading people to doing things like this, then we're never gonna get out of this.
+And until we're going to confront some of the problems that are leading to leading people to doing things like this, then we're never going to get out of this.

-And the only reason we it we found out about over the last couple days is because the original video was leaked online, and then everyone started talking about it online.
+And the only reason we found out about it over the last couple of days is because the original video was leaked online and then everyone started talking about it online.

 Here is White House spokesperson Caroline Levitt talking about how the mainstream and the Dems were ignoring this because it didn't fit the narrative.